 At What Age Should a Great Dane Be Potty Trained

-How long do Great Danes take to potty train?
 Potty training a Great Dane puppy can take anywhere from four weeks to four months.
 It is not uncommon for some puppies to take even longer to be fully potty trained.
 Medical issues, inconsistent training, and fear of crates due to previous traumatic experiences can prolong the potty training.

 Potty training is the first training that you have to teach as a pet parent.
 It can be quite challenging, especially for first-time pet parents.
-However, it is not a great time to second guess yourself.
+However, it is not a great time to second-guess yourself.
 Each dog learns at its own pace.
-However, in general, larger dogs do better in potty training than smaller dog breeds.
-This is mainly due to the size of their bladder and the capacity of holding their pee in for a longer period of time.

 There are some things that you can do in order to speed up the potty training:

 1. The magic of positive reinforcement.
 Positive reinforcement should be used in any type of training, especially in potty training.
-It is a time where you as a pet parent show your dog what they need to do and as soon as they do it, you give them a treat and vocal praise.
+It is a time when you as a pet parent show your dog what they need to do and as soon as they do it, you give them a treat and vocal praise.

 2. Start sooner rather than later.
 Ideally, you would like to start the potty training when your Great Dane puppy is about 12 weeks old.
 However, for some reason, you might adopt an older pup that didn’t go through potty training.
 Don’t worry.
-Even older puppies can be sucessfuly potty trained.
+Even older puppies can be successfully potty trained.

 3. Take your puppy out frequently.
 Make sure that you take your Great Dane puppy out to go potty after they eat or drink water.
 When they pee or poo in the designated area, give them a treat.